 The EBF’s Secondary Markets Working Group is responsible for all topics related to the regulation of secondary financial markets, and is there to assist its members in coordinating views on relevant legislation and achieving the smooth functioning of secondary financial markets through best practice and regulation.

-The Secondary Markets WG is chaired by Sarah Mitelman, General Counsel of the Swedish Securities Dealers Association.
+The Secondary Markets WG is chaired by Sara Mitelman Lindholm, General Counsel of the Swedish Securities Dealers Association.

 Markets in Financial Instruments Directives